Table of contents

 Race: The disease is more common in non-Hispanic Black males

 Geography: It is most common in North America, northwestern Europe, Australia, and on Caribbean islands.
 It is less common in Asia, Africa, Central America, and South America.
-More screening and western diets are thought to contribute to this effect.
+Experts believe this in an effect of more screening and western diets.

 Family history of prostate cancer: The condition appears to run in families.
 Having a father or brother with the disease doubles an individual’s risk of developing prostate cancer as well.
 Having family members on the same side of the family also increases risk.